An Association is Born

 - Man-chiu Yang (Allelix Biopharmaceuticals)

-Jeff Graham, now a partner at BLG, still serves as secretary to the LSO board of directors.
+Jeff Graham, now Senior Vice President at SkyPower Global, still serves as secretary to the LSO board of directors.
 John Goudey, now retired from Ernst & Young, still serves as chair of the annual LSO golf tournament.
 It’s also important to note the significant contributions from the City of Toronto in the early days of TBI; our offices even being housed in Metro Hall from 1989-2002.
 Matt Buist from City of Toronto serves as Vice-Chair on our board of directors and the city continues to support us as one of our leading sponsors.

 The stated mission of TBI was to “further the Toronto area as a leading commercial and research centre for the Canadian biotechnology industry”.
 In the fall of 1989, TBI published its first newsletter – BioScan, with the “I” cleverly illustrated as a DNA helix emerging from a test tube and the “S” stylized as a dollar sign.
 Within this publication, TBI officially introduced themselves to the biotechnology community.
 They also announced the launch of a series of “Breakfast Meetings” to provide an opportunity for networking and to discuss key challenges facing the industry.
 These “Breakfast Meetings” became a signature event for TBI over the years and continue to be an important offering to LSO members through our “Knowledge and Networking Breakfast Forum”.